The internal languages of univalent categories: The Internal Language of Locally Cartesian Closed Categories

 \section{The Internal Language of Locally Cartesian Closed Categories}

-Up to now we have considered the internal language theorem for univalent categories with finite limits, and we showed that their internal language is given by extensional Martin-L\"of type theory with unit types, binary products types, and $\sum$-types.
-In the remainder of this paper, we extend this theorem to classes of categories with more structure and to more expressive versions of Martin-L\"of type theory.
+Up to now we have only considered the internal language theorem for univalent categories with finite limits, and we showed that their internal language is given by extensional Martin-L\"of type theory with unit types, binary products types, and $\sum$-types.
+In the remainder of this paper, we extend this theorem to classes of categories with more structure and to more expressive versions of type theory.
 We start by considering locally Cartesian closed categories, and we show that their internal language also supports $\prod$-types.
-This was the theorem originally proven by \citeauthor{seely:1984} (\citeyear[Theorem 6.3]{seely:1984}) and later corrected by \citeauthor{clairambault:2014} (\citeyear[Theorem 6.1]{clairambault:2014}).
+This statement was the theorem originally proven by Seely~\cite[Theorem 6.3]{seely:1984} and later corrected by Clairambault and Dybjer~\cite[Theorem 6.1]{clairambault:2014}.